Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

 Ultrasonic wave propagation can differ for different LIB form factors due to evolving mechanical properties as discussed in Sec.~\ref{sec:fundamentals}.
-The presence of soft casings (i.e. pouch cells) versus rigid casings (i.e., prismatic or cylindrical cells) affects wave behavior.
-In addition, different cell geometries could support distinct types of ultrasonic wave propagation.
-In this regard, while much of the research has focused on pouch cells, expanding studies to prismatic\cite{Wang2024ApplicationML,zhang2024exploring,Zhu2025Wavelet} and cylindrical \cite{hsieh2015electrochemical,MontoyaBedoya2024Quant,rohrbach2021nondestructive,Chen2024SOCCylindrical,Nguyen2024Ultrasonic} cells is crucial for a comprehensive understanding of how ultrasonic response varies with different cell geometries and internal designs and how this information can be exploited to enable US testing.
+The presence of soft casings (i.e. pouch cells) versus rigid casings (i.e., prismatic or cylindrical cells) also affects UT and should therefore be considered.
+In addition, different cell geometries could support distinct propagating modes that can be used to detect changes within a cell.
+In this regard, while much of the research has focused on pouch cells, expanding studies to prismatic\cite{Wang2024ApplicationML,zhang2024exploring,Zhu2025Wavelet} and cylindrical \cite{hsieh2015electrochemical,MontoyaBedoya2024Quant,rohrbach2021nondestructive,Chen2024SOCCylindrical,Nguyen2024Ultrasonic} cells is crucial for a comprehensive understanding of how ultrasonic wave propagation varies with different cell geometries and internal structures and how this information can be exploited to enable ultrasonic testing.

+Another factor that must be considered is cell-to-cell variability even within the same manufacturing batch.
+Variations on electrolyte filling, homogeneity of electrode coating, formation cycling, and other factors will introduce changes in the ultrasonic responses of nominally identical cells.
+While these subtle changes and the associated differences in ultrasonic signal metrics can be used to assess variations in standardized processes, they can also complicate the interpretation of the results when not all properties are presently not well-understood or documented.